 Review the Bulletin for further information.

-- First: The semester you enter the program.
-This should be when you take our “Fundamentals” course and/or when you declare yourself as a major, minor, or certificate student.
+We are always more than happy to provide you with advising about your course of study and career planning.
+However, you should definitely seek advising during the semester you enter the program.
 At this session, we will set up an advising worksheet for your file.
 The focus of this session will be on reviewing program requirements, discussing your career interests and identifying a tentative schedule and electives.